Home » Blog » Entrepreneurship » How to Create and Sell Online Courses – The Beginner’s Guide

 • Google AdWords will allow you to promote on search engines occupying the undivided attention of prospective users

-• Facebook Advertising is great for remarketing and upselling your paying customers to new and upgraded courses following-up the already passed ones.
+• Facebook Advertising is great for remarketing and upselling your paying customers to new and upgraded courses following up on the already passed ones.

 Whichever you choose, keep in mind your revenue.
 Don’t allow yourself to go over the board and spend hundreds of dollars on acquiring a single user.
 Rather, work on your organic techniques to attract people and demonstrate to them the true value of the knowledge offered by you.
 And eventually, by improving the quality of life of your students, you’ll know you’re on the right path.